 For instance, by the time mankind is created in Genesis 1, everything else has already been created.
 Everything was ready by the time humanity was introduced.
 Trees, plants bearing their own seed and fruit, animals in the air, sea, and land, everything.
+That’s different than Genesis 1.
 Genesis 1 actually reflects this dope cycle of the Divine first creating perfect spaces by separating things (light from dark, air from water, and water from land) and then creating something to fill those spaces (sun and moon to inhabit light and dark; birds and sea creatures to fill the air and water; and animals and humanity to fill the land).

 However, in Genesis 2, that “habitat first, inhabitant later” system is nowhere to be found.
 In Genesis 2 God creates man first, then He plants a garden which causes trees and plants to grow.
 The text states that before Adam, there was no plant life because God had not sent rain yet nor made man to till the ground (vs. 5-9).
 Rain was not a prerequisite for plant life in Genesis 1 where the text says plant life was abundant and already seed-bearing by day 3 (vs. 12-13) which is 3 days before humanity’s creation on day 6 (vs. 24-31).

-In reading Genesis 2, you end up with a story that goes like this: God, a being defined as Love, created a perfect space in His “delight,” then He made “humanity,” infused it with desire for communion and companionship, then gave humanity “life.”
+In reading Genesis 2, you end up with a story that goes like this: God, a being defined as Love, created a perfect space in His “delight.”
+Then He made “humanity,” infused it with desire for communion and companionship, then gave humanity “life.”
 That’s literally what the words used in the Eden story mean.
 These seem like beautiful Divine Truths, but the details contradict the previous page.

 Now to be fair, many people see no discrepancy here.
 Literalist interpretation being that Genesis 1 is the general creation of everything on a macro level including what are the then-unnamed Adam and Eve humans, and Genesis 2 is the telescoping in on day 6 of the Genesis 1 event and expanding the details.
 In so doing, you must then insert a belief that God created all land and vegetation, etc. in the order of Genesis 1, but then planted a separate Garden of Eden on Day 6 that operated under different rules than the land outside of the Garden (as mankind was needed to tend to the garden, but the lands created in Genesis 1 were self-sufficient.)
 You must also accept that Genesis 2 was written in a confusingly random order that is not intended to be chronological, which is a dramatic change from the intentions of Genesis 1.